scikit-learn-contrib/forest-confidence-interval/doc/introduction.rst

 RandomForest regressor or classifier objects.
 The unbiased variance for a RandomForest object is returned in an array for plotting.

-The calculation of error is based on the infinite jackknife variance, as described in [Wager2014]_ and is a Python implementation of the R code provided at: https://github.com/swager/randomForestCI
+The calculation of error is based on the infinitesimal jackknife variance, as described in [Wager2014]_ and is a Python implementation of the R code provided at: https://github.com/swager/randomForestCI